AlessioGalluccio/AlessioGalluccio/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Computer Science and Engineering graduate at Politecnico di Milano.
+I am a DevOps and Test Automation Engineer with a background in Machine Learning.

-I completed a grad thesis on Normalizing Flows for Anomaly Detection.
-I am currently searching for a job as Machine Learning Engineer.
+- 🔭 I completed a grad thesis on Generative Computer Vision ML (Normalizing Flows) for Anomaly Detection for Pirelli.
+- 🌱 I am currently learning Kubernetes, Helm, Terraform, and MLOPS